Islamic Cultural Centre of Ireland: Organisations and activities

 The ICCI hosts the Muslim National School, a state funded primary school, with an Islamic ethos and with over 260 pupils.
 The religious department is sponsored by the al-Maktoum Foundation.

 The Centre housed the headquarters of the International Association of Muslim Scholars (later International Union of Muslim Scholars) before it moved to Qatar.

-Also the ICCI hosts the European College for Islamic Studies which holds correspondent courses for another Federation of Islamic Organizations in Europe (FIOE) central institution, the European Institute for Human Sciences.
+Also the ICCI hosts the European College for Islamic Studies which holds correspondence courses for another Federation of Islamic Organizations in Europe (FIOE) central institution, the European Institute for Human Sciences.
 Analysts state that FIOE is an umbrella for Muslim Brotherhood organisations in Europe.

-In 2018 it endorsed the No Vote for the Abortion Vote and the No vote for the removal of the blasphemy ban.
+In 2018, it endorsed the No Vote for the Abortion Vote and the No vote for the removal of the blasphemy ban.